JamesSkemp/AndroidStudioProjectsPublic/Drop/README.md

 Drop
 ===========================

-This is my implementation of the libGDX simple tutorial - <a href="https://github.com/libgdx/libgdx/wiki/A-simple-game">A simple game</a>.
+This is my implementation of the libGDX simple tutorial - <a href="https://github.com/libgdx/libgdx/wiki/A-simple-game">A simple game</a> and <a href="https://github.com/libgdx/libgdx/wiki/Extending-the-simple-game">Extending the simiple game</a>.

 In case it changes, they, and I, took the assets from: